Protesters retreat as Sri Lankan president sends resignation

 “The fear was that there could be a crack in the trust they held for the struggle,” said Nuzly, a protest leader who goes by only one name.
 “We’ve shown what power of the people can do, but it doesn’t mean we have to occupy these places.”

-Devinda Kodagode, another protest leader, told The Associated Press they planned to vacate official buildings after Parliament speaker Mahinda Yapa Abeywardena said he was exploring legal options for the country in the wake of Rajapaksa’s departure.
+Devinda Kodagode, another protest leader, told The Associated Press they planned to vacate official buildings after Parliament Speaker Mahinda Yapa Abeywardana said he was exploring legal options for the country in the wake of Rajapaksa’s departure.

 Visaka Jayaweer, a performing artist, described the bittersweet moment of closing the gate to the presidential palace after the crowds cleared out.